balena-io/docs/pages/examples/snippets.md

 A simple application that shows you how to toggle the general purpose I/O pins on the raspberry pi using python.

+### Example servo motor control in node.js

+[Repository][servo-motor-node] by [Craig Mulligan][craig-mulligan]

+A simple application that shows you how to issue commands to a servo motor using pi-blaster.

 <!-- ###Code Snippets Links -->